stianoverby/Probably/README.md

 ## Example Program

-    let x = uniform 1..6 in
+    let x ~ uniform Int 1 6 in
-    let y = uniform 1..6 in
+    let y ~ uniform Int 1 6 in
-    if x <= y then x + y else y
+    x + y

-This models rolling two dice and conditionally adding or selecting values.
+This models rolling two dice and sums them.

 ## Building and Testing